- Reviewed by Howard E. LeWine, MD, Chief Medical Editor, Harvard Health Publishing

 Some men who have a testosterone deficiency have symptoms or conditions related to their low testosterone that will improve when they take testosterone replacement.
 For example, a man with osteoporosis and low testosterone can increase bone strength and reduce his fracture risk with testosterone replacement.

 As surprising as it may be, women can also be bothered by symptoms of testosterone deficiency.
-For example, disease in the pituitary gland may lead to reduced testosterone production from the adrenal glands disease.
-They may experience low libido, reduced bone strength, poor concentration or depression.
+For example, problem with function of pituitary gland or adrenal glands may lead to reduced testosterone production.
+Affected women may experience low libido, reduced bone strength, poor concentration or depression.

 Men can experience a drop in testosterone due to conditions or diseases affecting the:

-- Pituitary and hypothalamus glands – tumors, medications (especially steroids, morphine or related drugs and major tranquilizers, such as haloperidol), HIV/AIDS, certain infections and autoimmune conditions
+- pituitary gland or hypothalamus — tumors, medications (especially anabolic steroids, certain infections and autoimmune conditions

 Women may have a testosterone deficiency due to diseases of the pituitary, hypothalamus or adrenal glands, in addition to removal of the ovaries.
 Estrogen therapy increases sex hormone binding globulin and, like aging men, this reduces the amount of free, active testosterone in the body.

-Currently, testosterone therapy is approved primarily for the treatment of delayed male puberty, low production of testosterone (whether due to failure of the testes, pituitary or hypothalamus function) and certain inoperable female breast cancers.
+Testosterone therapy is approved for the treatment of delayed male puberty and abnormally low production of testosterone secondary to malfunction of the testes, pituitary or hypothalamus.

 Testosterone therapy may make sense for women who have low testosterone levels and symptoms that might be due to testosterone deficiency.
-(It's not clear if low levels without symptoms are meaningful; treatment risks may outweigh benefits.)
 However, the wisdom and effectiveness of testosterone treatment to improve sexual function or cognitive function among postmenopausal women is unclear.

 Testosterone is so much more than its reputation would suggest.
 Men and women need the proper amount of testosterone to develop and function normally.
 However, the optimal amount of testosterone is far from clear.